 Looking at the above graph, one can’t help but wonder whether the US has passed her prime and now in a slow decline relative to China?
 Is the decline reversible?

-Ray and his team look at 8 factors: 1) education, 2) competitiveness, 3) technology, 4) economic output, 5) share of world trade, 6) military strength, 7) financial center strength, and 8) reserve currency.
+Ray and his team look at 8 types of power: 1) education, 2) competitiveness, 3) technology, 4) economic output, 5) share of world trade, 6) military strength, 7) financial center strength, and 8) reserve currency.

 Overall, it seems that for each empire, a big cycle of rising and declining is about 250 years.
 Ray will tell you that this is an estimation and obviously each specific case can be a bit different.